How to Outline Your Memoir (in 3 Powerful Steps)

 Step 1: Organize the attic of memories

-Unlike the autobiography, a memoir doesn’t necessarily have to recount a person’s entire life.
+Unlike the classic biography, a memoir doesn’t necessarily have to recount a person’s entire life.
 Instead it can record the events of a select few decades, years, or even days — whichever time period you deem is important enough to convey to an audience.

 Centering your story around a specific interval of time can bring your memoir into focus.
 Spill your memories onto paper and rifle through them.
 This is the step where you should “word vomit” as much you can.
 The goal is to see whether there is a certain period of time that stands out to you, or an experience that you realize you especially want to tell a story about.